 - Finding it difficult to manage their strong feelings.

 - Not knowing who to turn to when feelings are too big to manage on their own.

 These situations can lead to many different feelings, which may seem overwhelming at times.
 They might include: anger, frustration, sadness, loneliness, confusion or anxiety.

 All these feelings are very normal and happen to a lot of children.
 The Thrive sessions are to help children learn to manage their feelings and teach them strategies that will help promote their learning at school.

 The session may be on an individual basis or as part of a small group of children.
 During each session there will be an activity, which may include:

 - Circle games

 - Arts and crafts

 - Role play and puppet work

-For more information about the Thrive approach see the website: www.thriveapproach.co.uk or contact Mrs Bloor, Miss Gamble or Mrs Bond, our Thrive Practitioners at Hazelmere Junior School.
+For more information about the Thrive approach see the website: www.thriveapproach.co.uk or contact Mrs Bloor or Miss Gamble who are our Thrive Practitioners at Hazelmere Junior School.